Taboo (2017 TV series): Production

 Taboo was created by Steven Knight, Tom Hardy and his father, Edward "Chips" Hardy, and is based on a story written by Tom and Chips Hardy.
 Knight and Tom Hardy previously worked together in the 2013 film Locke and the TV series Peaky Blinders, which premiered in 2013.
 The first series was directed by Kristoffer Nyholm and Anders Engström.
 The music was composed by Max Richter.
 Steven Knight plans for two more series.
 Taboo was renewed for a second series in March 2017.
 In November 2021, Knight confirmed that six of season two's eight planned episodes had been written, and the start of filming is contingent upon Hardy's schedule.
 In May 2022, Knight earmarked the end of 2023 as a potential filming start date.
+In March 2023, producer Dean Baker stated that the second season of Taboo was being worked on, however as of 2025 there have been no further updates and no release date has been announced.

 Episodes

 Broadcast

 Taboo premiered on BBC One in the United Kingdom on 7 January 2017, and on FX in the United States on 10 January 2017.
 The debut episode had 1.839 million viewers in the US, and a rating of 0.6 for the 18–49 demographic.
 Its Live+3 figures were 3.43 million viewers – 1.63 million adults in the category 18–49 – the time-shifted percentage increase of 101% in the demographic is a record for FX.
 In the US, the first season averaged per episode 1.33 million viewers and 0.4 rating in the 18–49 demographic on the episodes initial airings, but increased to 5.8 million viewers per episode after viewing figures from all platforms had been added, including on-air replays, delayed viewing and streaming.